-1. To follow a schedule and sequence for implementing a management plan

-2. To stage and prioritize plan for maximum management flexibility

-3. To jointly implement the development, monitoring and communication channels for the EP reserve in Belize and Guatemala

-4. To develop the EP reserve within the regional context of the Mundo Maya

-(a) the EP reserve cultural destination in Belize

-(b) the EP reserve natural destination in Guatemala
+- 1. To follow a schedule and sequence for implementing a management plan - 2.
+To stage and prioritize plan for maximum management flexibility - 3.
+To jointly implement the development, monitoring and communication channels for the El Pilar Archaeological Reserve in Belize and Guatemala - 4.
+To develop the El Pilar Archaeological Reserve within the regional context of the Mundo Maya - (a) EPAR cultural destination in the context of nature in Belize - (a) EPAR natural destination in the context of culture in Guatemala - (b) Educate visitors in protecting the monuments and conserving the environment